2010 RF12: Description

 NASA's Near Earth Program estimates its size to be 7 m in diameter with a mass of around 500 tonnes. will make many more close approaches to Earth.
 Around 6 September 2095 it will pass 52000±180000 km from Earth.
-When an asteroid roughly 7-meters in diameter does impact Earth, there is very little danger of harm arising from such an impact; rather there is expected to be an impressive fireball (estimated in the Risk table as nearly 9 KT of energy release) as the rock air bursts in the upper atmosphere and pebble sized fragments would likely fall to the ground at terminal velocity.
-The power of the airburst would be somewhere between the 2–4 m Sutter's Mill meteorite and the 17 m Chelyabinsk meteor (which was 440 KT equivalent energy).
-The approach of 2096 is poorly known because it is dependent on the Earth approach/perturbations in September 2095.
+An asteroid roughly 7-meters in diameter impacting Earth would cause very little danger of harm, but a rather impressive fireball is expected (estimated in the risk table as nearly 9 KT of energy release) as the rock airbursts in the upper atmosphere.
+Pebble sized fragments would likely fall to the ground at terminal velocity.
+The power of the airburst would be somewhere between the 2–4 m Sutter's Mill meteorite and the 17 m Chelyabinsk meteor (which had 440 KT equivalent energy).
+The approach in 2096 is poorly known because it is dependent on the September 2095 Earth approach.

-On 17 February 2059 the asteroid will pass 3.5 million km from Earth and reach about apparent magnitude 22.6 by late February.
+On 17 February 2059 the asteroid will pass within 3.5 million km from Earth and reach about apparent magnitude 22.6 by late February.
 On 10 September 1915 it passed 463000±30000 km from Earth.